Oil production and smuggling in the Islamic State: Extent of control

 In 2013, the Islamic State began to concentrate less on the north of Syria and more on its east, in recognition of the importance of control oil fields for its operations, in particular the fields in the Deir Ezzor region such as the al-Omar, the Deiro and the al-Tanak fields, and outside this region, the al-Jabsah fields and al Tabqa fields.
 The quality of the petroleum determined the price of each barrel sold at the wellhead, from 25 to 45 dollars.

 The Islamic State captured the Ajil and Allas oil fields in northern Iraq during the Mosul campaign in 2014, as well as the Qayyarah oil field, producing 8,000 barrels a day of heavy crude oil.
 Ajil in north of Tikrit and Himiran were important ISIS-controlled oil fields in Iraq.
 Oil production was centrally controlled by the top leadership.
 Until his death in May 2015, Abu Sayyaf had been the "emir" or top official for oil production controlling oil production from 200-plus wells.

 At the end of September 2016, the Islamic State no longer controlled any Iraqi oil, after Shargat and Qayyarah had been recaptured by the Iraqi army.

 Local distribution

-ISIL made its money at the pump where it sold its products to usually independent traders from Syria and Iraq.
-In addition, ISIL taxed oil in the distribution system.
+IS made its money at the pump where it sold its products to usually independent traders from Syria and Iraq.
+In addition, IS taxed oil in the distribution system.
 Oil was brought to local refineries to produce petrol and mazout.
 Many "refineries" were just rudimentary furnaces spread along the roadsides.
-Most of these oil products were sold within ISIL-controlled areas in Syria and Iraq by traders.
+Most of these oil products were sold within IS-controlled areas in Syria and Iraq by traders.
 Rebel-held areas in northern Syria were also receiving oil from IS.

-ISIS had several markets in Iraqi and Syrian towns and provinces.
-Some of the largest ISIS oil market were Manbij, Al-Bab, and Al-Qa'im.
+IS had several markets in Iraqi and Syrian towns and provinces.
+Some of the largest IS oil market were Manbij, Al-Bab, and Al-Qa'im.